luxfi/lattice/mhe/README.md

 ## MHE-MPC Protocol Steps Description

-This section provides a description for each sub-protocol of the MHE-MPC protocol and provides pointers to the relevant Lattigo types and methods.
+This section provides a description for each sub-protocol of the MHE-MPC protocol and provides pointers to the relevant Lattice types and methods.
 This description is a first draft and will evolve in the future.
 For concrete code examples, see the `example/mhe` folders.
 For a more formal exposition, see ["Multiparty Homomorphic Encryption from Ring-Learning-with-Errors"](https://eprint.iacr.org/2020/304.pdf) and [An Efficient Threshold Access-Structure for RLWE-Based Multiparty Homomorphic Encryption](https://eprint.iacr.org/2022/780).